SHARE

 • Making Jamaican Spicy 'Pepper' Shrimp is super easy and only requires a small number of ingredients.
 Start by preheating the oven to 400 degrees Fahrenheit and lightly grease a standard baking dish with butter.
 Set aside.

-• In a bowl, add the clean and rinsed shrimp, minced garlic, smoked paprika, Lawry's salt, salt, and black pepper, mixing together until combined and shrimp are coated.
-Add in the chopped scotch bonnet and let everything sit for 5 minutes or so to marinate.
+• In a bowl, add the clean and rinsed shrimp, minced garlic, smoked paprika, all-purpose blend, and salt, mixing together until combined and shrimp are coated.
+Add in the chopped scotch bonnet and let everything sit for 10 minutes or so to marinate.

 • Bake shrimp for 20-25 minutes or until the butter has fully melted and the shrimp becomes bright in color and tender.
 NOTE: Halfway through, be sure to stir the shrimp and ingredients in the baking dish together so that they infuse well while baking.